 Are you looking for things to do in Trois-Rivieres Quebec?
-A stroll through the old town is an opportunity to learn about its history and have fun.
-You will have to solve challenges at each stage to discover your next destination.
+Our 2-hour self-guided walking tour and scavenger hunt talked you through the old town.
+Learn about its history and have fun.
+Solve challenges at each stage to discover your next destination.

 - Trois-Rivières City Hall